• Home

 Classic Homemade Chicken Pot Pie (from Scratch)

-This classic Chicken Pot Pie is one of my all-time favorite recipes, developed over decades of trial and error.
+This classic Chicken Pot Pie is one of our all-time favorite recipes, developed over decades of trial and error.
+It isn't difficult work: it just take a little time and attention.
+We've nailed down the process for you, and broken it down into four easy steps.

 Making an old-fashioned, homemade chicken pot pie is much easier than it looks.
-This recipe is made up of four basic elements; chicken, stock, vegetables, and crust; and each of these four pot pie components can be made ahead of time.
+This recipe is made up of four basic elements; chicken, stock, vegetables, and crust; and each of these components can be made well ahead of time.

 • Recipe Suggests: Seasoned Rotisserie Chicken

-• Substitutions: Home-roasted chicken; the equivalent in leftover chicken
+• Substitutions: Home-roasted chicken or the equivalent in leftover chicken

 You will be using the entire chicken to make this pot pie: the meat goes into the pot pie filling; and the bones, skin, and other bits are used to make the chicken stock.